 The FAA’s SUA website is a useful source for information about currently active special use airspace and can be viewed in both a text list and graphic map format.
 Restricted airspace is listed as a Type R. The site lists the NOTAM ID, start and end time, center ID, and impacted altitude ranges (if applicable) of each special use airspace.

 Remember, you can file a flight plan with the FSS, but simply filing a plan does not mean that the FSS will keep you out of restricted airspace.
-The only way to get real time help avoiding restricted airspace when flying VFR is to activate flight following.
+The only way to get real time help avoiding flight restricted areas when flying VFR is to activate flight following.

 Restricted airspace can be intimidating, so it is helpful to understand the rules and your options when navigating it.
 Although unauthorized aircraft are not allowed to enter restricted airspace, unlike prohibited airspace, it may be possible to obtain clearance to travel through this space under certain conditions.